Yolo1105/publication_crawler/README.md

 # Web Scraper with Proxy Support

-This sophisticated web scraper is designed to fetch search results from specified websites using a robust proxy rotation mechanism.
+This web scraper is designed to fetch search results from specified websites using a robust proxy rotation mechanism.
 Built using Python, it leverages powerful libraries such as `requests`, `BeautifulSoup`, `concurrent.futures`, and `fake_useragent` to perform efficient and stealthy web scraping.

 ## Introduction